besttime-app/BestTime-Documentation/source/includes/_apireference.md

 ## Credits

 There are two types of credits.
 Forecast credits and query credits.
-When forecasting a business using the private API key a 'forecast credit' is substracted from your account.
+When forecasting a venue using the private API key a 'forecast credit' is substracted from your account.
 When querying an existing forecast a 'query credit' is substracted from your account.

 Forecast credits are substracted when a forecast is succesfully made and saved on the server.
 It won't substract a forecast query when:

-* The business is not found
+* The venue is not found
-* The business is found but it could not be forecasted (when there is not enough data)
+* The venue is found but it could not be forecasted (when there is not enough data)
 * The forecast fails (internal error)

 When querying an existing forecast a query credit is subtracted for every request.
 Each subscription plans contains at least 1000x more query credits than forecast queries.
 The public API key can only perform read-only actions, but you could choose to hide the public key on public websites (e.g. in your website back-end) to lower your query credit usage (or to prevent abuse).